terraform-ibm-modules/terraform-ibm-powervs-instance/examples/single-instance-linux/README.md

-# Basic Power Virtual Server Instance Module Example
+# Basic Power Virtual Server Instance Module example with OS Initialization

 This example illustrates how to use the `powervs-instance` module.

-It provisions the following infrastructure:
+It provisions the following components in IBM cloud:

 - Creates an IBM® Power Virtual Server Instance in a pre-existing PowerVS Workspace (which contains Public SSH key and pre-imported OS image) .
-- Creates Volumes and Attaches it to the instance.
+- Creates volumes and attaches it to the instance.
 - Optional Instance Initialization for linux images only (Configure proxy settings, configure network services (NTP, DNS, NFS) and create files systems)

-# Usage

-Edit the input.tfvars file and deploy

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements